abhinavsingh/proxy.py/README.md

                         server root directory.
 This option is only applicable when static server is also enabled.
 See --enable- static-server.
+  --threadless          Default: False.
+When disabled a new thread is spawned
+                        to handle each client connection.
   --timeout TIMEOUT     Default: 10.
 Number of seconds after which an inactive
                         connection must be dropped.
 Inactivity is defined by no data sent or received by the client.